anishumairaa/HPC-AI-UPM-Team-3/HOOMD-BLUE.md

 hoomd.sh'
 ```

-We increase the value of the walltime used,warmup steps and benchmark steps by using different number of nodes for each job and compare their optimization
+We increase the value of the walltime used,warmup steps and benchmark steps by using different number of nodes for each job and compare their optimization.

+This setup deploys 32 nodes with a moderate increase in walltime and reduced warmup and benchmark steps, optimizing resource usage with fewer initialization steps and leveraging a larger node allocation to assess scaling efficiency.

 ```
 nodes=32 walltime=00:10:00 \